rhll07/amfoss-curriculum/task-01/README.md

 git verify
 ```

-**Transferred commits from issue-555 to start from your-master, a common cleanup technique.**
+**Transferred commits from issue-555 to start from your-master, which is a common cleanup technique.**

 ### 🧩 Exercise 21 – Invalid Order